School Education Programs

 The program’s aim is to give students enjoyable, educational activities which:

 - are activity based

-- will give the students a feeling of a soldier’s daily experience
+- will give the students an understanding of a soldier’s daily experience

 - encourage students to think, reason and discover

-- incorporate cross curriculum activities which include science, history, language, maths, technology and drama
+- incorporate cross-curriculum activities including science, history, language, maths, technology and drama

 - will leave the students with a broader historical understanding of the role of the Australian soldier

-Whilst the basis of the program centres on WWI, the activities extend through WWII and Vietnam and shows the development of equipment, rations and weapons as well as ongoing history of Australia's involvement in military conflicts.
+Whilst the basis of the program centres on World War One, the activities extend through World War Two and Vietnam and shows the development of equipment, rations and weapons as well as the ongoing history of Australia's involvement in military conflicts.

 Structure of the Day

-The Year 6-11 program consists of 4 x 40 minute activities.
-The class is split into 4 groups which rotate through the 4 activities.
+The Year 6 – 11 program consists of 4 x 40 minute activities.
+The class is split into four groups which rotate through all four activities.

 - A short introduction session

 - Final activity

 We require a teacher or adult helper to accompany each group.